rix1/rix1-builds/apps/rix1.dev-lume/index.md

 [product developer](https://github.com/rix1) and engineering manager with a passion for music and dogs.

-Born in Norway and raised amidst a lively <span title="I'm one of seven kids">pack</span> of siblings, I'm on a quest to make sense of the world through the lens of products, technology, and design.
+Born in Norway and raised amidst a lively pack of <span data-tooltip="Six to be exact 🫶">siblings</span>, I'm on a quest to make sense of the world through the lens of products, technology, and design.
 I take pride in _creating_ things, both on the computer and in the kitchen ✨